fffasttime/Reversi-bwcore/README.md

 * Generate botzone single file program

-  Run `make botzone` , it will call `tools/merge.py` to merge useful source files in  `/src` into botzone.cpp, and try to build it.
+  Run `make botzone` , then `tools/merge.py` will merge useful source files in  `/src` into botzone.cpp, and try to build it.

-  `make online` will build same program, but it is built by multiple files.
+  `make online` will build same program by multiple files.

 * Run a simple console UI on Windows

-  Run `make` , then there will be a bwcore1.5.exe, it can run directly under cmd.exe, you can play game by clicking mouse.
+  Run `make wincon` , then there will be a bwcore1.5.exe, it can run directly under cmd.exe, you can play game by clicking mouse.
 See `src/cui.cpp` if it can't display properly.

 * Run keyboard interaction mode